uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/config_params/workspace_placement.rst

 The configuration ``config_param::WORKSPACE_PLACEMENT`` can be set to ``config_value::WORKSPACE_EXTERNAL`` to allow the workspace to be set manually.

-When a descriptor is committed with ``config_value::WORKSPACE_EXTERNAL`` set, the user must provide an external workspace.
+When a descriptor is committed with ``config_value::WORKSPACE_EXTERNAL`` set for ``config_param::WORKSPACE_PLACEMENT``, the user must provide an external workspace before calling any compute function.
 See :ref:`onemkl_dft_descriptor_set_workspace` and :ref:`onemkl_dft_typical_usage_of_workspace_external`.

 .. _onemkl_dft_typical_usage_of_workspace_external: